What the Sacred Feminine is, and why it isn’t that weird (plus a free masterclass✨)

 So, to me, the reinstitution of the Sacred Feminine isn’t a weird woo-woo thing that witchy women do, it’s a necessity in re-establishing women and BIPOC people as equals.
 It’s part of women finding their voice, owning their power, understanding their purpose, and having the ovaries to get out there and make it happen.

 To me, the structure and lessons that are embedded in the Sacred Feminine are the tools that guide women from being closed down and beholden to everyone else’s expectations, to being a fully expressed, authentic, successful, and happy woman.

 I identify these structures as:

 Want in?
-Make sure you get on the Whole Woman waitlist where I teach all of this in great detail and guide you through the process.
+Join us in Holy Woman where I teach all of this in great detail and guide you through the process.

 Today, I’d love for you to journal about how you currently feel about the Sacred Feminine, where you think those beliefs came from, and how you may want to dip your toe in.

 Simple actions to take your life back, know your worth & feel alive no matter how drained, overwhelmed and far gone you feel.